mdbergmann/cl-gserver/README.markdown

 ## Performance considerations

 The test results here were done on an 8 core Xeon system with SBCL.
-Number of messages: 8 million with 8 threads each sending 1 million messages.
+Number of messages: 8 million with 8 threads each telling 1 million messages.

 The message-box is a single [Bordeaux-Threads](https://github.com/sionescu/bordeaux-threads) thread which can operate on: